BestTimesToVisit.com Logo

 Public Buses (B.R.C. & B.T.C.)

 Barbados's public bus system is a vibrant and affordable way to get around, especially along the main routes connecting Bridgetown to coastal towns and villages.
-They are frequent and offer a true taste of local life.
+They run frequently during the day and are a fantastic way to experience local life.

 Cost:BBD $3.50 (approx. USD $1.75) per ride, regardless of distance.